AiGentsy Stack

 About HoverStack

 ProofPack Reuse is one HoverStack mechanism, benchmark validated.
 EconomicGate, NegativeComputePolicy, WorkflowExecutor, and Shape Memory Decay are additional mechanisms — implemented and unit tested, awaiting workload specific validation.
+HoverStack runs alongside your inference stack.
+It does not replace vLLM, SGLang, or your model serving layer.
+It governs the decisions about what those layers do.

 The rest of what ships